-18. No development shall commence until a deer management statement has been submitted to and approved in writing by the Planning Authority in consultation with SNH.
+18. No development shall commence until a deer management statement has been submitted to and approved in writing by the Planning Authority.
 The deer management statement shall set out proposed long term management of deer using the wind farm site and shall provide for the monitoring of deer numbers on site from the period from Commencement of Development until the date of completion of restoration.